dstackai/dstack/docs/workflows.md

 #### Python

-The `python` `Provider` runs a Python script on a single machine with required resources.
+The `python` provider runs a Python script on a single machine with required resources.

 Here's the supported parameters: